Ryxali/BasicShapesLib/README.md

 BasicShapesLib
 ==============
-Solution project summary:
+Solution project summary:<br />
-BasicShapes - The actual library
+BasicShapes - The actual library<br />
-BasicShapesDemo - The demo project for the library BasicShapesTest - The testing project for the library
+BasicShapesDemo - The demo project for the library<br />
+BasicShapesTest - The testing project for the library<br />